 This sort of second-order sustainability can carry ICT4D only so far.
 Consider the promise of mobile technology, a cornerstone of ICT4D.

 The use of renewables to power remote base stations is being swamped by the use of diesel generators.
 Increased grid build-out could lessen the attraction of renewables and increased budgets could encourage heavier hardware footprints.

 Another challenge is e-waste.
 Developing economies have long been the dumping ground for obsolete e-gear from the advanced ones, resulting in health and environmental problems.
 What happens when ICT4D progress begins to generate significant local e-waste streams?

 Now is the time for a conscious integration of Green ICT with ICT4D.
 ICT4D is in a strong position be designed, implemented, and managed to be more sustainable than its developed-economy counterparts - if the ICT4D community has the will to do so!

-My interest in ICT4D started with work for the United Nations in Switzerland.
-Vertatique tcan be a platform to help the two communities grow together.
-(Click on the "dev-econ" tag, above, to see what we have already gathered about Green ICT and ICT4D.)
+My interest in ICT4D started with work for the United Nations in Geneva, so I have integrated an ICT4D perspective into Vertatique.
+Click on the "dev-econ" tag to see more about Green ICT and ICT4D.